The Swiss stock market is down about 10 percent after the Swiss National Bank scrapped its cap on the franc against the euro.

 Strong close in the energy commodity complex.
 Oil, natural gas and gasoline all moved higher.

-CNBC's Kayla Tausche reports on all the market moving events in Europe today, including BMW reporting a rise in Q2 operating profit.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the major hit to copper and London's market.

-CNBC's Carl Quintanilla reports on all the market moving events in Europe today, including a fall in euro zone inflation and the EU ban on five Russian banks from raising capital.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a comeback for Greece and a pending ECB bond judgment.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including Spain falling back into negative territory and a fall for the euro to a 9 month low.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a dip for the oil majors and a rebound for Greek stocks.